aj0strow/ajostrow.me/db/articles/rendering-tweets.md

 }
 ```

-The length parameter must be played with a bit but I went with around 30.
 The entities still need to be fixed tho.
-Also a simpler approach to fix mentions is to adjust the first index for each mention entity.
+A simpler fix for mentions is to adjust the first index for each mention entity instead of using the regular expression.

 ```javascript
 function fixEntity (entity) {